whiskersthecat/recombination-rate/README.md

 The executable **checkSNPs** takes the following command line arguments:
 > ./checkSNPs _snp_file.bed_ _samfile1.SAM_ _samfile2.SAM_

+_Note: some parameters, like chromosome number, name, and size, are hard coded and cannot currently be passed as input_

 ### _SNP File_
 **snp_file.bed** represents the variants between parent A and parent B and consists of tab-seperated lines as follows:
 > _chromosome_ _SNPstartlocation_ _SNPendlocation_ _referencebase_ _alternatebase_